ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 }
 ```

 To enforce Basic Authentication, users and scopes should be configured through a configuration file.
 The following example file introduces two users.
-The `generalUser` has no scopes and the `admin` user has the `hello` scope.
+The 'generalUser' has no scopes and the 'admin' user has the 'hello' scope.

 ```
 ballerina.conf